Thomas Albert Work

 Thomas Albert Work (November 21, 1870 – April 17, 1963) was an American businessman and banker of Pacific Grove, California, known around Monterey as T. A. Work.
-He was owner of the T. A. Work company that made him the single largest business property owner on the Monterey Peninsula.
-He owned several banks, including the First National Bank of Monterey, Bank of Pacific Grove, Salinas, and the Bank of Carmel.

 Early life

-T. A. Work was born in Shetland Islands, off the coast of Scotland, on November 21, 1870.
-He was the son of Thomas Albert Work (1833-1894), who was a minister and the grandson of a sea captain who had made three trips to California before 1849.
-His grandfather, Thomas Work, told Work that the coast of Monterey, California was "one of the most beautiful areas in the world."
-One can speculate that this influenced his grandson to travel to Monterey.
-In 1883, his brother, already living in Monterey, John Robertson Work (1860-1940), arranged to have T. A. Work live with a family in a house built on the Upper Monterey Mesa, now along the Alta Mesa Road in Monterey.
-The family operated a dairy that supplied Monterey and Pacific Grove residents with milk.
-This was his first job delivering milk for George Bodfish for $15 a month.
-He then quit his milk route to help rebuild the Hotel Del Monte after a fire destroyed the hotel in 1887.
+T. A. Work was born in the Shetland Islands, off the coast of Scotland, on November 21, 1870.
+He was the son of Thomas Albert Work (1833-1894), a minister.
+In 1883, his brother, already living in Monterey, John Robertson Work (1860-1940), arranged to have T. A. Work live with a family in Monterey He worked for a while delivering milk.

-Work married Maude Elise Porter (1873-1946), a schoolteacher, on August 14, 1895, in Monterey.
-She was born in the Mother Lode area of Georgetown, California.

-Professional background
+Career

 In 1889, T. A. Work was a wholesale and retail dealer in stove wood, hay, grain, ground barley, bran, and flour.
 He also contracted for street work and furnished gravel in Pacific Grove.

-T. A. Work company

-In 1895, Work started the T. A. Work Company, a lumber yard on the north side of Laurel Avenue between Forest Avenue and 7th Street in Pacific Grove.
-He had been in the lumber and milling business for 15 years, building sheds and other structures.
-He built several of the buildings in Pacific Grove including the three-story Del Mar hotel in 1895, at the corner of Sixteenth, and the first modern T. A. Work Theater in Monterey County, on Alvardo Street.
+In 1895, Work started the T. A. Work Company, a lumber yard; he had been in the lumber and milling business for 15 years, building sheds and other structures.
+He built several of the buildings in Monterey County.
+By 1909, the T. A. Work Company furnished lumber for most of the buildings in Monterey, and built many of the homes in Pacific Grove.